Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

-Very often we are not aware of this that unproven methods may be dangerous for our teeth one of them is the use of Hydrogen peroxide which one of the main side effects is enamel damage
+Before trying any methods of home teeth whitening, make sure that it is safe as very often we are not aware that unproven methods may be dangerous for teeth, one of them is the use of Hydrogen Peroxide-which main side effects may be enamel damage

 One of the methods that hydrogen peroxide teeth whitening treatment requires brushing gently your teeth with it for 2 minutes 2 times per day for a week.
 Mind that your homemade peroxide whitening gel doesn’t contain a too high amount of hydrogen peroxide, otherwise you may suffer from hypersensitivity of your teeth as an effect of the treatment.
 It’s safer to experiment with smaller doses, because you may damage the protective enamel of teeth, as is it common with any bleaching substance.